Sarvajeet2003/Traffic-Terminator/README.md

 ### Core AI Systems

 1. **Hotspot Prediction**
-   - Uses LSTM Neural Networks (87% accuracy)
+   - Uses LSTM Neural Networks
    - Predicts high-demand areas by time of day
    - Trained on 6 months of historical ride data
    - Forecasts demand for the next 24 hours in 1-hour intervals